Tai-Rocha/Caatinga_Dry_Forest/README.md

 #######################################################################################################
 ### Title: Data analysis of Caatinga Cristalino
 ### Author: Tainá Rocha
-### We are investigating the phytogeographica patterns and species turnover/nestedness (beta diversity composition).
+### We are investigating the phytogeographical patterns and species turnover/nestedness (beta diversity composition).
 #### In progress
 #######################################################################################################